If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 Agency Tip: To generate impactful customer-defining keywords, create an ideal customer profile (ICP) that outlines the types of businesses your agency or client is targeting.
 Using specific characteristics like industry type, geographic location, and personal attributes helps you to generate relevant keywords and even target new audiences.

-These keywords are specific to a name associated with your client’s product offering.
+These types of keywords are specific to a name associated with your clients' product offerings.
 It’s highly advised to coin a term for each product so it’s easily distinguished and searchable.

 E.g., Best Buy Essentials Lumen reading lamp

 Branding is power!
-Branded keywords are inputted when users search for your client’s business and product offering (or attributes of it).
+Branded keywords are inputted when users search for your clients' business and product offerings (or attributes of it).

 E.g., Best Buy reading lamp

-If you have clients whose businesses heavily rely on local marketing, incorporate geo-targeted keywords.
-As the name implies, these keywords are based on location and are inputted mainly by users within the vicinity of your client’s business (or they may be in the future).
+If you have clients whose businesses heavily rely on local marketing, incorporate geo-targeted keywords (not only in the body of content but also in metadata).
+As the name implies, these types of keywords are based on location and are inputted mainly by users within the vicinity of your client’s business or they may be in the future.

 E.g., New Jersey lighting store